 - Type ‘Add or Remove programs‘ in the search bar and select the first option.

 - In the ‘Search this list‘ box, type ‘Steam.’

 - Click on it, and then select ‘Uninstall.’

 - Wait for the process to get finished.

 - Now, go to the official website of Steam and download the client from there.

 Did You Finally Fix Steam Error Code E8?

 This was everything you needed to know about how to fix Steam error code E8.
-As you can see for yourself, the error can be frustrating to deal with, but there are several methods that can help fix the issue.
+As you can see for yourself, the error can be frustrating to deal with, but several methods can help fix the issue.
 If reinstalling didn’t fix the issue, you must contact Steam support and ask them for help.

 Thanks!
 Do share your feedback with us. ⚡